 and nowhere to sit.
 But the old story that Parisians refuse to speak English and look down their noses at you if you speak bad French seemed like nonsense to me.
 We would always attempt to order in French and the waiters would always come to our rescue in English.
 So after awhile it was kind of a game and really after the first night we pretty much knew what we were eating before we ordered it.

 As I often do in a new place I woke up very early, around sunrise, and feeling like any time spent in bed is a waste of time I got dressed and hit the streets.
-I walked across the across the bridge to the Isle de la Cite
+I walked across the bridge to the Isle

 which is the oldest part of Paris and besides the Cathedral of Notre Dame also has many of the massive public